Microchip-MPLAB-Harmony/bootloader_apps_serial_memory/readme.md

 ## Bootloader Examples

-The following applications are provided to demonstrate the UART bootloader
+The following applications are provided to demonstrate the Serial Memory bootloaders

 | Name                                                                  | Description                                                        |
 | --------                                                              | -----------                                                        |